DecentraLabsCom/Tokenomics/README.md

 ## 💼 Revenue Distribution

 Tokens paid for lab access are distributed as follows:
-- 70% to the lab provider.
+- **70%** to the lab provider (incentivizes quality service and lab availability).
-- 15% to the project treasury.
+- **15%** to the project treasury (operations, development, and can be allocated to liquidity if needed).
-- 10% to student subsidies.
+- **10%** to student subsidies (funding lab access for students with financial need).
-- 5% to governance incentives.
+- **5%** to governance incentives (rewards for community participation in governance decisions).

+**Notes:**
-Marketplaces may apply additional and variable fees for lab access.
+- Marketplaces may apply additional and variable fees for lab access.
+- Liquidity for exchanges is provided from the initial 12% allocation in the token supply distribution.
+- The project treasury and reserve allocations could be used to add liquidity if market conditions require it.

 ## 🛡️ Security and Verification

-- All economic flows are to be governed by smart contracts.
-- Identity verification is handled initially by the team/community (when lab providers register only using their wallets), but the goal is to delegate it to federated IdPs and, in the future, decentralized identity frameworks (Polygon ID, Truvera, etc.).
-- Lab access is managed through marketplaces like the upcoming DecentraLabs Marketplace.
+### Provider Staking Mechanism

+Lab providers must stake $LAB tokens as a performance guarantee:

+- **Base stake**: 800 $LAB (covers first 10 labs).
+- **Additional stake**: +200 $LAB per lab beyond the 10th.
+- **Formula**: `requiredStake = 800 + max(0, listedLabs - 10) × 200`

+**Lock periods**:
+- **Initial lock**: 180 days from the moment tokens are auto-staked on provider registration.
+- **Reservation lock**: Additional 30-day lock from the last reservation completion/cancellation.

-- Lab providers are required to stake $LAB tokens as a performance guarantee.
-If a reserved lab fails to deliver the expected service (e.g., it's offline or inaccessible), a portion of the staked amount is deducted from the provider's treasury.
-This mechanism ensures accountability, similar to slashing mechanisms in decentralized networks where nodes are penalized for dishonest or unreliable behavior.
+**Slashing**: If a reserved lab fails to deliver the expected service (e.g., offline or inaccessible), a portion of the staked amount is deducted from the provider's balance.
+This mechanism ensures accountability, similar to slashing in decentralized networks.

+### Institutional Treasury Security

+- **Backend authorization**: Only provider-authorized backends can spend from institutional treasuries.
+- **Per-user limits**: Default 10 $LAB per institutional user (configurable by provider).
+- **Spending tracking**: Smart contract tracks individual user spending to enforce limits.
+- **Provider control**: Only the provider can authorize/revoke backends and modify limits.

+### Identity Verification

+- **Provider verification**:
+  - Wallet-based registration: Initially verified by team/community.
+  - SSO registration: Automatically verified via federated IdPs (SAML2).
+  - Future: Decentralized identity frameworks (Polygon ID, Truvera, etc.).
+- **Institutional users**: Authenticated via SSO using `schacPersonalUniqueCode` (puc).

+### Smart Contract Governance

+- All economic flows are governed by smart contracts (Diamond Pattern / EIP-2535).
+- Lab access is managed through marketplaces like the DecentraLabs Marketplace.
+- Event logging ensures transparency and auditability for all operations.

 ## 🔮 Roadmap & Future Utility